-Americans spend more money powering home audio systems and DVD players when they are off than when they're actually in use.
+Americans spend more money powering home entertainment systems, computers, and other electronics when they're off than when they're in use.

 Living rooms are home to most of the electronics in our house.
 We watch TV, turn on the computer, and pick up the phone from our living area.
 And the costs add up, even when those electronics are off.